tshepang/blog/content/Baise-moi (2000).md

 trigger-happy of the 2 girls.
 It is sad that she has not done anything else of significance, beyond porn.

-The one complaint I have is that the switch between \'sad girls\' to
-\'killer girls\' is not really explained, and rather sudden.
+The one complaint I have is that the switch between 'sad girls' to 'killer girls' is not really explained, and rather sudden.

   [Raffaëla Anderson]: http://en.wikipedia.org/wiki/Raffa%C3%ABla_Anderson